surf-visualization/blospray/readme.md

 * Perspective and orthographic cameras, plus OSPRay's panoramic camera (which is similar to Cycles` equirectangular camera, but without any parameters to tweak)
 * Depth of field
 * Border render (i.e. render only part of an image)
-* Rudimentary support for volume and geometry plugins
+* Rudimentary support for volume, geometry and scene plugins

 Major features that are currently missing: